annotation/text-fabric/docs/Api/Apps.md

     The main difference is how to output the result: by a call to an IPython display method, or by returning raw HTML.

+    ??? note "asApp"
+        The `app` contains several display functions.
+By default they suppose that there is a Jupyter notebook context in which results can be rendered with `IPython.display` methods.
+        But if we operate in the context of a web-interface, we need to generate straight HTML.
+We flag the web-interface case as `asApp == True`.

 ## TF Data getters